OCZ shares surge on buyout report

-Shares of OCZ Technology Group Inc spiked as much as 21 percent in early trade on a report that larger rival Seagate Technology Plc has offered to buy out the solid-state hard drive maker.
+July 19 Shares of OCZ Technology Group Inc OCZ.O spiked as much as 21 percent in early trade on a report that larger rival Seagate Technology Plc (STX.O) has offered to buy out the solid-state hard drive maker.

 Fudzilla.com, a hardware industry blog, reported on Thursday that Seagate is considering acquiring OCZ to boost its solid-state drive (SSD) product portfolio.
 The website said a deal could be announced as early as next week.